p-szymo/poetry_genre_classifier/README.md

 After scraping [Poetry Foundation](https://www.poetryfoundation.org/) for poems within certain genres, I perform natural language processing (NLP) techniques to analyze the characteristics and word usage of four self-determined poetic movements: pre-1900 (Victorian and Romantic), Modern (a standalone category), Metropolitan (New York School [1st and 2nd Generation], Confessional, Beat, Harlem Renaissance, Black Arts Movement), and Avant-Garde (Imagist, Black Mountain, Language Poetry, Objectivist).
 Through text processing, feature engineering, and exploratory data analysis, I discover insights into how important words and structure relate to genre.
 I then create predictive models to provide further insight and confirm my findings during EDA.

 ## Findings and future considerations
-- Pre-1900 poetry is easily recognized
+- Pre-1900 poetry is easily recognized.
-    - High number of end rhymes, most words per line, and simpler words (fewer syllables per word)
+    - High number of end rhymes, most words per line, and simpler words (fewer syllables per word).
-- Avant-garde is the polar opposite
+- Avant-garde is the polar opposite.
-    - Practically no end rhymes, fewest words per line, and more complex words (more syllables per word)
+    - Practically no end rhymes, fewest words per line, and more complex words (more syllables per word).
-- Poetry is rarely neutral (and generally positive) and fairly equally subjective/objective
+- Poetry is rarely neutral (and generally positive) and fairly equally subjective/objective.
-- Lots of visual and temporal vocabulary
+- Lots of visual and temporal vocabulary.
-- Form/structure is important for prediction (especially Random Forest models)
+- Form/structure is important for prediction (especially Random Forest models).
-    - Further exploration desired
+    - Further exploration desired:
         - Other types of rhyme
         - Use of line breaks, tabs, and spacing
         - Topic modeling
-- SVM relies mostly on vocabulary
+- SVM relies mostly on vocabulary.
-    - Further exploration desired
+    - Further exploration desired:
         - Word embeddings (self-trained and pre-trained)
         - POS tagging